icure/freehealth-connector/README.md

 org.taktik.icure.keystore2.password=...
 org.taktik.icure.keystore2.name=...
 ```
-## Howto use the Freehealth Connector
+## How to use the Freehealth Connector

 ### Obtaining a token